Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Discussion and Limitations

 \section{Discussion and Limitations}

-We now discuss some limitations of our approach that open up further avenues for future work.
 Our work introduces a novel framework to compute fairness metrics in a recourse-aware setting and empirically validates the effectiveness of \texttt{MISOB}.
-Analyzing the convergence properties of the training procedure (e.g., identifying stationary points) would be a valuable direction for further research.
-One approach might be to frame recourse fairness as a two-player Stackelberg game, following the strategic classification perspective \cite{chen2023learning}.
-Additionally, applying calibration techniques \cite{guo2017calibration} could improve prediction reliability (cf. Equation~\ref{eq:burden_eop}), which in turn may further enhance fairness when combined with \texttt{MISOB}.
-Finally, fairness concerns may emerge over time due to model updates, dataset shifts~\cite{castelnovo2021towards} or prediction performativity \cite{liu2018delayed, perdomo2020performative}, and recourse recommendations have been shown to be temporally fragile~\cite{detoni2025temporal}.
+Analyzing the convergence properties of the training procedure (\textit{e.g.,} identifying stationary points) would be a valuable direction for further research.
+One approach might be to frame recourse fairness as a two-player Stackelberg game, following the \textit{strategic classification} perspective \cite{chen2023learning}.
+Additionally, applying calibration techniques \cite{guo2017calibration} could improve prediction reliability (\textit{cf.} Eqn.~\ref{eq:burden_eop}), which in turn may further enhance fairness when combined with \texttt{MISOB}.
+Finally, further fairness concerns may emerge due to model updates, dataset shifts~\cite{castelnovo2021towards}, prediction performativity \cite{liu2018delayed, perdomo2020performative}, or recourse recommendations that are not robust over time~\cite{detoni2025temporal}.
 Extending our approach to measure and optimize the social burden of recourse in dynamic settings is, therefore, a natural path for future research.
-Furthermore, we aim to explore more realistic cost models that better reflect the complexities of the real world and assess how these influence fairness guarantees~\cite{tominaga2024reassessing}.
+Lastly, we aim to explore more realistic cost models that better reflect the real world's complexities and assess how these influence fairness guarantees~\cite{tominaga2024reassessing,esfahani2024preference}.